Types of CPD

 At ITI we differentiate between formal and self-directed CPD.
 Below are some examples of the types of CPD that ITI recommends.

-- Courses, conferences and workshops organised by ITI, its Networks or Regional Groups
+- Courses, conferences and workshops organised by ITI, its ITI Networks

 - Online tutorials, webinars and e-learning